jcurl/RJCP.DLL.CodeQuality/README.md

 ### 2.1 Deploying Files for Reading Only

-When you want to test a function that only reads a file, there is no need to copy it a second time.
+When you want to test a function that only reads a file, there is no need to deploy it and copy it a second time.
 Just read it in place.
 Assuming that a file might be called `TestResources/test.txt`, and that file is copied during the project build, your test code might look like:

 ```csharp
 private readonly string FilePath = Path.Combine(Deploy.TestDirectory, "TestResources", "test.txt");